Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/README.md

+# Description

-# How to automate experiments in Qualtrics
+This is the github rep of the github page : "How to automate experiments in Qualtrics".